 Gajala

 Gajala is an Indian actor, best known for Tamil cinema.
 Gajala began their career in 2001 and has been a prominent figure in the industry for over 25 years.
-With 30 credits to their name and an average audience rating of 6.3, Gajala remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Gajala remains one of the most prolific and celebrated talents in the industry.
 Gajala is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 - Born